vsouza/awesome-ios/README.md

  * [WobbleView](https://github.com/inFullMobile/WobbleView) - WobbleView is an implementation of a recently popular wobble effect for any view in your app.
 It can be used to easily add dynamics to user interactions and transitions. :large_orange_diamond:
  * [CBZSplashView](https://github.com/callumboddy/CBZSplashView) - Twitter style Splash Screen View.
 Grows to reveal the Initial view behind.
  * [RKNotificationHub](https://github.com/cwRichardKim/RKNotificationHub) - Make any UIView a full fledged notification center.
+ * [EatFit](https://github.com/Yalantis/EatFit) - Eat fit is a component for attractive data representation inspired by Google Fit

 ### WebSocket
  * [Socket Rocket](https://github.com/square/SocketRocket) - A conforming Objective-C WebSocket client library.